 (2) Why do my teeth break or fracture so easily?

 (3) Wisdom Tooth is coming in and having pain?

 There are many common dental questions - one Common Dental Question is why do I have bad breath, even after brushing my teeth.
 One reason can be having a dental problem with bad breath - is that many of these people lack proper dental care or do not get regular dental prophy at their local dental office.
-Some of these people go many years without getting a professional prophy.
-Of course, food diet and genetics does go into it as well.
+Some of these people go for many years without getting a professional prophy.
+Of course, food diet and genetics do go into it as well.
 Bad breath is also known as halitosis.
 Bad breath can be signal that there may be a lack of dental care - that is, the patient is Not going in for regular dental prophy every 6 months or so.
 Many people with bad breath have not gone to a local dentist for many years.

 Another Emergency Dentist Question, is why do my teeth break so often?
 Many times people with very large fillings in their mouth, end up having teeth that break.
 Large fillings can undermine the tooth.
 In general, a tooth filling is supposed to be small in size.
 If the tooth filling is covering most of the tooth, the likelihood that the tooth will break - increases.
 Also, some people grind their teeth while sleeping and of course, some have "softer" teeth due to genetics.
 Some people are more prone to cavities.
 Of course, proper dental care, brushing, and flossing, etc. can help with limiting dental caries, etc. Getting regular prophy and dental exams at your dentist can check to see if there are any dental problems that can be detected by dental exams or dental x-rays.